karthik1288/Record-manager/readme.txt

 	------------------
 1)This function is used to set an attribute.
 2)Get the value from the parameter.
-3)Go to the record element at attrNum
+3)Go to the record element at attrNum.
-4)Set or update the value at the position
+4)Set or update the value at the position.
-5)Return the status
+5)Return the status.